grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 ## Preview mode

 We plan to release this tool in the v0.4 release—but it is already available if you build the Grain compiler from source on the `main` branch.
-It will remain in “preview” for a while because we still are finding bugs and improvements to be made as we document our own stdlib.
+It will remain in “preview” for a while because we still are finding bugs and improvements to be made as we document our own standard library.
 We encourage you to try it out on your Grain code and give us feedback to make it better!

 We have some additional features that we are excited to add in the future, such as surfacing the comments on hover using the Grain Language Server, but this is our first step in having a great developer experience for all Grain users!